BestDosage

 Think of it this way: deep tissue massage is fixing a squeaky door.
 Myofascial release is adjusting the door frame.
 Rolfing is releveling the foundation so all the doors hang straight.

-How to Find a Qualified Rolfer
+How Do You Find a Qualified Rolfer?

 The term "Rolfing" is a service mark of the Dr. Ida Rolf Institute.
 Only graduates of the Rolf Institute (or recognized schools in the International Association of Structural Integrators) can legally call themselves "Certified Rolfers."
 This is actually a useful quality filter — unlike "functional medicine" or "holistic practitioner," the title has teeth.